-We all know the health benefits of mat pilates: relaxation, stress reduction, back relief, improved balance, flexibility and much more.
-But do you know the benefits of chair pilates?
+We all know the health benefits of mat Pilates: relaxation, stress reduction, back relief, improved balance and flexibility, and many more.
+But are you familiar with the benefits of chair Pilates?

 In addition to its benefits for mental well-being, chair pilates allows you to work on your mobility, relieve tension and stretch both at work and at home.

-Chair Pilates is also more accessible to the elderly and people with reduced mobility.
-And yes, those who find it difficult to sit on the floor will be delighted!
-Nevertheless, it is still very suitable for mat yoga enthusiasts, as the depth and effectiveness of the practice is the same.
+Chair Pilates is also more accessible to older people and those with reduced mobility.
+And yes, those who find it difficult to sit on the floor will love it!
+Nevertheless, it is still very suitable for yoga enthusiasts, as the depth and effectiveness of the practice is the same.

 Chair Pilates: a freer practice